 - Sequence anywhere with portable, low-cost MinION devices — starting at just $1,000, including sequencing reagents

 - Scale up with modular GridION and PromethION — suitable for ultra-high-throughput sequencing of pathogen and complex metagenomic samples alongside other experiments, such as host genomics

 Considerable site infrastructure and set-up requirements combined with high platform costs can limit accessibility

 Direct detection of DNA/RNA methylation

-- Scale your sequencing to your needs — run 1 to 1000s of samples on a single device
+- Scale your sequencing to your needs — run one to thousands of samples on a single device

 - Sequence what you want, when you want — no sample batching required